GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ### Load unpacked extension {: #unpacked }

 The directory holding the manifest file can be added as an extension in developer mode in its current state.
-To load an unpacked extension in developer mode, follow the next steps:
+To load an unpacked extension in developer mode, follow these steps:

 1. Open the Extension Management page by navigating to `chrome://extensions`.
     - Alternatively, open this page by clicking on the Extensions menu button and selecting **Manage